tuva-health/docs/docs/example-sql.md

 with visits as (
 select
 data_source
-, patient_id
+, person_id
 , COUNT(*) AS ed_visits
 from core.encounter
 where encounter_type = 'emergency department'
 group by data_source
-, patient_id
+, person_id
 )

 ,members as (
-select distinct patient_id
+select distinct person_id
 ,data_source
-from financial_pmpm.member_months
+from core.member_months
 )

 ,members_total as (